Forum on China–Africa Cooperation: 2018, Beijing, China

 The 2018 summit took place in Beijing in early September 2018.
 A total of 40 Presidents, 10 Prime Ministers, 1 vice-president and the Chairperson of the AU Commission were among the African dignitaries who participated in the Forum.
 By May 2018, all African UN member states recognised the People's Republic of China as the sole legitimate representative of China, with the exception of Eswatini (Swaziland).
 It was also reported that more African leaders went to the 2018 summit than to the similarly timed UN General Assembly meeting.

 At the summit, General Secretary of the Chinese Communist Party Xi Jinping emphasized the "Five Nos" which guide its foreign policy in dealing with African countries and other developing countries: (1) non-interference in other countries' pursuit of development paths suitable to their national conditions, (2) non-interference in domestic affairs, (3) not imposing China's will on others, (4) not attaching political conditions to foreign aid, and (5) not seeking political self-interest in investment and financing.

 The 2018 FOCAC declaration states explicitly that China and the African states view FOCAC as a major platform for coordination as part of the Belt and Road Initiative.
 Agricultural development was a focus of the 2018 summit.
 China pledged $60 billion in funds for development in Africa.
 During the summit, Xi announced additional grants of RMB 300 million and RMB 100 million in emergency food aid from China to South Sudan.

 2021, Dakar, Senegal and Beijing, China

 Due the COVID-19 pandemic, the 2021 meeting was held online via videolink, with participants located in Dakar and Beijing.
-It emphasized health diplomacy, although it continued to also emphasize political and security cooperation especially n cybersecurity and support for African police.
+It emphasized health diplomacy, although it continued to also emphasize political and security cooperation especially in cybersecurity and support for African police.

 Per the action plan which followed the summit, the African countries and China committed to increasing parliamentary dialogue by increasing exchanges between the National People's Congress of China and the National Committee of the Chinese People's Political Consultative Conference and the various African national parliaments, the Pan-African Parliament, and the African Parliamentary Union.